prandell/production-typescript-react-app/notes.md

 ## Reponsive Design

 - `@media` queries can be used in CSS to adjust the CSS of a component based on certain attributes (like max-width)

+## Progressive Web Apps

+- Allows web applications to be downloaded, send push notifications and other functionality that is usually restricted to native applications.
+- A service worker and manifest file must be included to enable this functionality, and it only works in production